 Geometry was never just an adornment in Mughal style, it was a means of evoking a world beyond earthly experience.
-The universe was deemed to have a mathematical basis and so arts and architecture by incorporating this gave the works of man a transcendent quality - a true heaven on earth.
+The universe was deemed to have a mathematical basis and so, by incorporating this, it gave the works of man a transcendent quality - a true heaven on earth.

 Tourmaline comes from the Sinhalese term 'turamali' meaning 'stone of mixed colours'.
 Tourmaline gemstones can be found in almost every colour including pink, red, green, blue, colourless and multi-coloured, making it one of Cassandra's favourite gemstones.
 Perhaps because of its myriad of colours it is the birthstone for October when the autumnal leaves fall in a cacophony of colour.